NXPHoverGames/RDDRONE-BMS772/README.md

 ln -s incubator-nuttx-apps apps
 ```
 ## Checkout the right commit
-In the apps directory, checkout the right commit and branch
+In the apps directory, checkout the right commit and branch.
 Git hash: 7a85bc75dcf5632154a09e75cfc431b6e25df463
 Linux command:
 ```bash
 (cd apps; git checkout 7a85bc75dcf5632154a09e75cfc431b6e25df463 -b bms772)
 ```
 ## Get the BMS in the nuttx-apps
-Make a nxp_bms folder in the apps
+Make a nxp_bms folder in the apps.
 Linnux command:
 ```bash
 mkdir -p apps/nxp_bms
 ```
-Make the BMS_v1 folder in the nxp_bms folder
+Make the BMS_v1 folder in the nxp_bms folder.
 Linnux command:
 ```bash
 mkdir -p apps/nxp_bms/BMS_v1